-Spotting Signs of Autism
+Spotting Signs of Autism in Babies

 Spotting Signs of Autism: I have worked with several different students with a wide range of learning disabilities, physical disabilities, and behavioral challenges.
 However, reality didn’t set in until I had my own child.
 Let’s face it, there is a huge difference between reading something in a book and living it.